opencrvs/opencrvs-countryconfig/README.md

 **Test users must NEVER be installed on production as they all use the same password.**

 If you pass the environment code "PRODUCTION", your test password will be ignored.
 Instead we create strong passwords for each user using [niceware](https://github.com/diracdeltas/niceware) and save the usernames and passwords along with contact details for the users in a file: "login-details.json" in this [folder](https://github.com/opencrvs/opencrvs-zambia/tree/master/src/zmb/features/employees/generated).
-You can then contact the users and tell them their production password which they can change to something else strong and memorable to them when they login.
+You can then contact the users and tell them their production password which they can change to something else strong and memorable to them when they login - WARNING: The niceware wordlist has not been rigorously checked for offensive words.
+Use at your own risk.
+You may need to login as one of these users and change a password if it is deemed offensive.
 This approach makes it easy to set up active employees initially in bulk for a production deployment without users having to verify their account.
 Alternatively a national system administrator can always use OpenCRVS' UI to create new users in the "Team" configuration at any time follwoing the standard process.

-The populate script is only run once when creating your factory reset backups. **The populate script is never used live in production, only when generating reference data factory reset backups for production.**
+The populate script is only run once when creating your factory reset backups. **The populate script is never used live in production, only when generating reference data factory reset backups locally for production use.**

 7. Once you are fully populateed and you are happy with your configuration, run `yarn db:backup:create` to create new factory reset zips for your future use.
 Commit everything to a new private repo for your country.
 Github actions will automatically restore from these backups when setting the `--clear-data` & `--restore-metadata` props in the server deployment commands in OpenCRVS core.
 The script `yarn db:backup:restore` can be used to restore from existing zips and is the same script that is used by Github actions.